parkpow/deep-license-plate-recognition/parkpow/auto-file-import-tool/README.md

 ### Section Details

-- **[DEFAULT]**
+- **[CRON]**

-  - `CRON_SCHEDULE`: Defines the `cron` schedule in the standard format (minute hour day_of_month month day_of_week).
+  - `CRON_SCHEDULE`: Defines the `cron` schedule for the main import process in the standard format (minute hour day_of_month month day_of_week).
 Ex: `*/2 * * * *` (every 2 minutes).
-For a suitable configuration, you can visit https://crontab.guru/ to get the appropriate execution schedule.

 - **[API]**

-  - `API_URL`: [Parkpow API URL](https://app.parkpow.com/documentation/#tag/Vehicles/operation/Import%20Vehicles) for vehicle import.
+  - `BASE_API_URL`: The base URL for the [Parkpow API](https://app.parkpow.com/documentation/#tag/Vehicles/operation/Import%20Vehicles) (e.g., `http://192.168.5.198:8000`).
+    If you're using Parkpow Cloud, use `https://app.parkpow.com`.
-  - `AUTH_TOKEN`: The authentication token required to access the Parkpow API.
+  - `AUTH_TOKEN`: The authentication token required to access the ParkPow API.

 - **[COLUMN_MAPPING]**

   - Mapping of input file columns to desired field names for the API.
 Format: `source_col<index> = <taget_field_name>`.
 Ex: `source_col0 = license_plate`.

 - **[EXTRA_COLUMNS]**

   - It is used to map columns in the destination spreadsheet that require fixed values.
 Format: `target_field_name = <value>`.
   - Example: `Vehicle Tags = Block`
     - This modification should only be made if there is a change in the TAG.
-It is important to remember that the modification will only affect new inclusions in Parkpow.
+It is important to remember that the modification will only affect new inclusions in ParkPow.

-> You can check the template header by downloading the import template from your [Parkpow Cloud](<(https://app.parkpow.com/vehicles/export/template)>).
-For Parkpow On-Premise, go to the Vehicles menu, click on the Actions button, select Import, and then choose Download template.
+> You can check the template header by downloading the import template from your [ParkPow Cloud](<(https://app.parkpow.com/vehicles/export/template)>).
+For ParkPow On-Premise, go to the Vehicles menu, click on the Actions button, select Import, and then choose Download template.

 ## How to Use